 The EU is Singapore's largest trading partner in services, while Singapore is the EU's 7th largest trading partner in services.
 In 2012 (latest available data), EU-Singapore trade in services amounted to €28.3 billion, which represented more than half of the value of merchandise trade for the same year.
 The most traded services between the two partners are transport services, business and management services, and intellectual property (royalties).

 Foreign Direct Investment (FDI)

-Singapore is the EU's largest economic partner in the ASEAN region: Singapore represents 28.5% of total EU-ASEAN trade in goods and 51% of trade in services and holds 63% of EU's foreign direct investment stocks in ASEAN.
+Singapore is the EU's largest economic partner in ASEAN.
+Singapore represents more than 25% of total EU-ASEAN trade in goods and over 50% of trade in services and holds close to 60% of the EU's FDI stock in ASEAN.